Major: Public Health

 School of Public Health Faculty

-Amy Auchincloss, PhD (University of Michigan) Department of Biostatistics and Epidemiology
+Amy Auchincloss, PhD, MPH (University of Michigan) Department of Biostatistics and Epidemiology

 Zekarias Berhane, PhD (University of Pittsburgh) Department of Epidemiology and Biostatistics